If you are looking for an everyday cash back credit card, Chase has a couple of really nice options with its Freedom series.

-- Two Welcome Bonus Offers: The Freedom Flex offers a $200 welcome bonus if you spend at least $500 with the card in the first three months of membership.
-It also offers 5% cash back on grocery store purchases for the first year of card membership, with rewards capped at $12,000 in spending.
+- Welcome Bonus Offer: The Freedom Flex offers a $200 welcome bonus if you spend at least $500 with the card in the first three months of membership.

 - Introductory 0% APR Period: This card carries at 15-month introductory period for 0% APR on new purchases.

 For a deeper dive into the Chase Freedom Flex, check out Team Clark’s full review of the card here.